DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 Hermione blinked.
 "What do you mean?"

-Hermione's impatience increased.
+The Sands of Destiny?
+Hermione's impatience increased, and she threw all regards of impudence aside.
 "Professor, that is one of the oldest myths of witchcraft, and no such object has ever been proven to exist.
 What use is there of telling me of something that is impossible?"

 "But we did change history," Hermione interjected.
 "We saved Buckbeak from his death sentence when he ought to have been killed.
 We changed that.
 We saved Sirius from returning to Azkaban."